biolink/biolink-model/src/docs/mapping-neo4j.md

  - [predicate](predicate.md)*
  - [object](object.md)*

-Many associations also have qualifying properties that apply to the subject, opject, or entirety of the statement expressed in the association.
+Many associations also have qualifying properties that apply to the subject, object, or entirety of the statement expressed in the association.

 For many examples of associations and how they constrain properties on an edge, please see: